Water Level Sensor Tutorial

 Step 3

-Now let us create the required program for this.
-First, download the I2C library required to control the LCD display and include it into the Arduino IDE.
+Now let’s create the required program.
+First, download the I2C library and include it in the Arduino IDE.

 #include <LiquidCrystal_I2C.h>